digshake/CSJavaWUSTL/_sources/Module8-Inheritance/assignment.rst

 Assignment Setup
 =====================

-To create your repository go `here <https://classroom.github.com/a/gP4BzEoq>`_.
+To create your repository go `here <https://classroom.github.com/a/ho4Awhig>`_.
 Then follow the same accept/import process described in `the setup instructions <../Module0-Introduction/software.html>`_.

 Zombies...
 The Final OBJECTive
 =====================

-In Assignment 4 we used the notion of “parallel arrays” to store details of the entities that we wanted to simulate.
-In Assignment 5 we created an actual simulation, but in order to make it manageable we refactored the work from Assignment 4 using Methods.
+In Assignment 5 we created a simulation using Methods.
 Since we had ``boolean`` state (isZombie) and ``double`` state (x and y coordinates), we kept track of our entities in separate arrays.
 Further, since ,methods can only return a single value, we (somewhat awkwardly) were forced to create arrays and pass them into ``readEntities(in, areZombies, positions)``.
 Now that we’ve seen the concept of objects and inheritance, it makes more sense to store the individual data in an ``Entity`` base class.
 We can then forgo the arrays for a single array of entities stored in our ZombieSimulator.

 In this installment of the zombie saga we will: